NuongLe123/SQL_Case-Study-1-Danny-s-Diner/README.md

 <img width="773" alt="Screenshot_6" src="https://github.com/NuongLe123/Python_RFM_analysis/assets/168357450/a5672183-20b8-48e3-a482-7136a192f4c8">

 ### Steps:
-- Use **JOIN** to merge dannys_diner.sales and dannys_diner.menu tables as sales.customer_id and menu.price are from both tables.
+- Use **JOIN** to merge sales and menu tables as sales.customer_id and menu.price are from both tables.
 - Use **SUM** to calculate the total sales contributed by each customer.
 - Group the aggregated results by sales.customer_id.
 ### Result: